Indiana vs. Tennessee Tech Predictions & Picks - Women's NCAA Tournament First Round

 Indiana Performance Insights

-- The Hoosiers outscore opponents by 19.2 points per game (scoring 81.5 points per game to rank sixth in college basketball while giving up 62.3 per contest to rank 117th in college basketball) and have a +575 scoring differential overall.
+- The Hoosiers average 81.5 points per game (sixth in college basketball) while allowing 62.3 per outing (117th in college basketball).
+They have a +575 scoring differential overall and outscore opponents by 19.2 points per game.

-- Indiana is scoring 78.5 points per game this year in conference action, which is 3 fewer points per game than its overall average (81.5).
+- Indiana is scoring 78.5 points per game this season in conference games, which is 3 fewer points per game than its season average (81.5).

-- The Hoosiers are putting up 82.2 points per game when playing at home.
-On the road, they are averaging 78.5 points per contest.
+- The Hoosiers are averaging 82.2 points per game when playing at home.
+In away games, they are averaging 78.5 points per contest.

-- Defensively, Indiana has been better at home this season, giving up 56.4 points per game, compared to 65.8 in road games.
+- Defensively, Indiana has been better at home this year, allowing 56.4 points per game, compared to 65.8 when playing on the road.

-- The Hoosiers have seen a downturn in scoring lately, racking up 81.2 points per game in their last 10 outings, 0.3 points fewer than the 81.5 they've scored this season.
+- In their last 10 games, the Hoosiers have been racking up 81.2 points per game, an average that's slightly lower than the 81.5 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.